Vodafone Idea services restored after hours of being hit

 A couple of hours after being hit by an outage, services of telecom operator Vodafone Idea were restored on Friday afternoon.
 The outage started around 1:30 PM on Friday which led to users complaining about hindered calling and internet services.

-Vodafone Idea confimed to Business Today around 5 PM that the services were fully restored.
+Vodafone Idea confirmed to Business Today around 5 PM that the services were fully restored.
 However, the telecom operator did not specify any reason that led to the outage.
 Neither did it mention the scope of the outage.

 As per Downdetector, an online tool for reporting outages saw over 2,000 users reported the hit.
 Users also took to Twitter to confirm and eventually joke about the issues.